 Just like with Hardware as a Service, the customer gets a total solution and they only have to remember to pay one invoice in a Hardware as a Rental agreement.
 That invoice includes the monthly payment for the equipment rental and professional services as well as your managed services recurring monthly fees.

 Hardware as a Rental Requires No Up-Front Capital Expense By Your Client

 Many of your clients are looking for technology solutions as operating expenses.
 Why?
 Many times it isn’t even for tax purposes* like you might think.
 Really, it’s because it is easier to budget and there aren’t large outlays of cash hitting the books every few years.

 How is Hardware as a Rental (HaaR) different from Hardware as a Service (HaaS)?

 At the same time, there are several critical ways HaaR is different from HaaS.
 These are primarily who takes on the financial risk as well as how and when the Managed Service Provider is paid.

 GreatAmerica Takes More of the Financial Risk on HaaR Deals

 Similar to the way leases are structured, GreatAmerica is underwriting the credit based on the client.
 That means we make the decision whether or not to finance the transaction using information on your client’s business credit.
 For example, if the client stops paying because they went out of business, the risk and responsibility is on GreatAmerica and we will take the loss, not you.
-Most MSPs and Solution Providers with a HaaS model are taking on the financial risk of each of their clients.
-Therefore, they could take a major loss if a client stops paying or goes out of business.

 Managed Service Providers Selling HaaR are Cash-Flow Positive from Day One